 Encouraging Gender Inclusivity Within Your Workplace

-There's no best practices or handbook yet per say for HR departments who wish to encourage more diversity in their hiring practices.
-However, there are numerous suggestions for those who want to get started.
+There's no quick and universal solution for HR departments who wish to encourage more diversity in their hiring practices.
+However, there are many possible suggestions for those who want to get started:

 - Get upper management on your side.
 One of the biggest sources of pressure against greater diversity is from high-level execs, who tend to be of a previous generation and a bit more conservative.